Jeongsoo-dev/ML_based_MR_CT_SeriesType_Detection/docs/os/lec5_deadlocks.md

 ## 5. Ostrich Algorithm

-> “If it rarely occurs, ignore it.”
+> “If it rarely occurs, ignore it”

 Used by UNIX/Linux systems because full prevention is costly.
 Good if "cost of handling deadlock" > "cost of ignoring".